 Palace of Parliament

-One of the largest buildings of its kind and a landmark of Romania’s communist history, the Palace of Parliament is a must-see for any visitor to Bucharest.
-Expats can go on guided tours of the building, which consists of 1,100 rooms housing the Romanian parliament, three museums and a conference centre.
+The world’s largest administrative building and a landmark of Romania’s communist history, the Palace of Parliament is a must-see for any visitor to Bucharest.
+You can go on guided tours of the building, which consists of 1,100 rooms housing the Romanian parliament, three museums and a conference centre.
 The ornate interior is furnished with rare and expensive materials, including bronze, gold, marble and crystal.

-There are many beautiful and historic churches in Bucharest for new arrivals to explore.
+You’ll find many beautiful and historic churches in Bucharest to visit.
 The Stavropoleos Monastery, an Eastern Orthodox Church tucked away in Bucharest’s Old Town, is a must-see.
 Originally built in 1724 during the reign of Nicolae Mavrocordatos, the building is characterised by beautiful stone and wood frescoes inspired by biblical themes.
-The church also conserves the relics of several saints and has one of the largest collections of Byzantine music books in Romania.
+The church is also a conservation centre for the relics of several saints and has Romania’s largest collection of Byzantine music books.

 Romanian National Art Museum

-The Romanian National Art Museum is housed in the former Royal Palace on Revolution Square.
-It features the country’s largest collection of Romanian and international art from medieval to modern times, and the building is also an attraction in itself.
-In addition to viewing the impressive art collections, visitors can take tours of some of the former royal living quarters and the throne room.
+Located in the former Royal Palace on Revolution Square, the Romanian National Art Museum features the country’s largest collection of Romanian and international art from medieval to modern times.
+The museum’s building is also an attraction in itself.
+You can take tours of some of the former royal living quarters and the throne room and view the exquisite art.
+Revolution Square itself is profoundly historically significant as the site where Nicolae Ceaușescu delivered his final speech in 1989, which marked the beginning of Romania’s revolution.

 The Romanian Athenaeum

-One of the most popular tourist attractions in Romania, the Athenaeum is a glamorous concert hall in central Bucharest.
-This ornate domed and circular building in a landmark on the city’s skyline and a significant symbol of Romanian culture.
+One of Bucharest’s most iconic landmarks, the Athenaeum is a glamorous concert hall in central Bucharest.
+This ornate, domed, and circular building is a landmark on the city’s skyline and a significant symbol of Romanian culture.
 It is home to the George Enescu Philharmonic Orchestra.
-It's also one of the main venues of the George Enescu International Festival and Competition, held in honour of the Romanian composer.
+It’s also one of the main venues where the George Enescu International Festival and Competition is held in honour of the Romanian composer.

-Nestled around Herăstrău Lake, in northern Bucharest, Herăstrău Park is the largest park in the city.
-The park is a popular location for family picnics.
-It has something for everyone to enjoy, including an open-air theatre, a yacht club and sporting facilities.
-It's also home to the Village Museum, which showcases traditional Romanian village life in an open-air setting.
-The museum has more than 60 original houses, farmsteads, windmills and churches scattered around the park showcasing Romania’s historic regions.
+Formerly known as Herăstrău Park, King Michael I Park is the largest park in Bucharest.
+With an open-air theatre, yacht club, sporting facilities and cafés, King Michael I Park is a popular location for family picnics as it has something for everyone to enjoy.
+It’s also home to the Village Museum, which showcases traditional Romanian village life in an open-air setting.
+The museum has over 270 original houses, farmsteads, windmills, and churches scattered around the park, showcasing Romania’s historic regions.

 Further reading